deadlyvipers/dojo_rules/introduction.md

-This is Balaji.
-Learning Mastering Github
+On the way to learn Mastering Github

+codeschool.com/courses/mastering-github